 LPO Conducting Fellowship

-Launched in 2023, our flagship LPO Conducting Fellowship seeks to support the development of the world-class conductors of the future, through offering an intensive opportunity to work closely with the Orchestra over a period of 6-8 (non-consecutive) weeks, to two outstanding early-career conductors from backgrounds currently under-represented in conductors of professional, world-class orchestras.
+Launched in 2023, our flagship LPO Conducting Fellowship seeks to support the development of the world-class conductors of the future, through offering an intensive opportunity to work closely with the Orchestra over a period of 6-8 (non-consecutive) weeks each season, to up to two outstanding early-career conductors from backgrounds currently under-represented in conductors of professional, world-class orchestras.

 We believe that talent is indiscriminate, yet people from certain backgrounds and communities continue to be under-represented in the orchestral sector.
 The LPO Conducting Fellowship aims to promote diversity and inclusivity in classical music as a whole, to lead eventually to a sector that is more reflective of the wider population.
 We invite applications from conductors from historically under-represented communities in terms of gender identity, race, socio-economic backgrounds, neurodiversity, Disability or other under-represented group.
 Providing artistic and professional development experiences at the highest level of excellence to early-career conductors from under-represented backgrounds is an important goal of the programme.

-We are delighted to welcome our Fellow Conductors for the 2024/25 season: Matthew Lynch and Juya Shin.
+We are delighted to work with our Fellow Conductors for the 2025/26 season: Nefeli Chadouli and Wilson Ng.

 What’s included in the Fellowship?